Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-nobody-actually-uses-their-high-school-computer-science-class.md

 I'm taking it.
 I have an A. Don't use anything from it.
 Do I understand Java?
 Yes, but that's from me making my own Minecraft Plugins... not from the class.

+I'm also taking AP Physics and French (basically an honors class and super hard).
+Physics is fun but super hard, and it's actually rewarding to learn it.
+French?
+Also hard, but in a different way.
+Both of these classes feel more useful than AP CS, honestly.
+At least I'm learning something I can apply.

 This isn't the teacher's fault.
 The curriculum is fine if your goal is passing the AP exam.
 But if your goal is actually building things, there's a huge gap between what schools teach and what you need to know.
 Like, a massive gap.

 ## What They Teach